gre0071/lora_detector/README.md

 ---
 # README
-# LoRa detector
+# LoRaWAN detector

 ## Description
-This detector serves for LoRa WAN monitoring air time of individual sensors.
+This detector serves for LoRaWAN monitoring air time of individual sensors.
 The detector can decode payload based on Network Sesion Key and Application Sesion Key.

 The input of this detector is a fields contain size payload SIZE, spreding factor SF, band width BAD_WIDTH, code rate CODE_RATE, time stamp record TIMESTAMP and  payload from message PHY_PAYLOAD.
 This values are captured from LoRaWAN packet.